mattermost/mattermost-handbook/contributors/contributors/social-engagement-guidelines.md

 ## Principles

-1. **Earn Trust** - Take actions that maximize the trust of others.
-Be empathetic, consistent, knowledgeable and truthful.
+1. **Earn Trust:** Take actions that maximize the trust of others.
+Be empathetic, consistent, knowledgeable, and truthful.

 ## General Guidelines